 Co-founders of Theatre Without Walls

-Our Youth Theatre Cast at The Grand Opera House are back rehearsing 'The Boy Preference' by Elinor Cook for National Theatre Connections.
+Our Youth Theatre Cast @The Grand Opera House are back rehearsing with 'The Boy Preference' by Elinor Cook for The National Theatre Connections Festival.
 The first performances were at The Grand Opera House and we are looking forward to going on to The Lyric Theatre.

 'Growtoski'/Poor Theatre workshops running every Thursday at The Lyric Theatre